 The Master of Arts in Human Rights Education (HRE) Program provides a unique opportunity to understand and address deep-rooted social and educational inequities through the lens of critical Human Rights Education.

 "Human Rights Education is both a lens through which to observe the world and a methodology for teaching and leading others" (Amnesty International).

-Dr. Monisha Bajaj (pictured), experienced and well known scholar in globalization, peace, and human rights education, will be joining the HRE faculty in January 2014.
+Dr. Monisha Bajaj (pictured), experienced and well known scholar in globalization, peace, and human rights education, joined the HRE faculty in January 2014.
 Photo by Shaked Uzrad.

 The MA in HRE Program consists of 30 credits; see the HRE Program Structure.

 Rooted in the practice of critical pedagogy, this program provides a dynamic learning community where students benefit from rigorous learning experiences both in the classroom and in community.